Deltares-research/SPUIS/docs/source/tutorial.rst

 Defining the slices
 -------------------
 The geometry of the discharge sluice is defined by dividing it into slices in the longitudinal direction of the sluice.
 All changes in the lateral profile should be captured by a slice.
 The entire geometry can be defined using a minimum of 2 and a maximum of 50 slices.
 The first entry is the number of slices used to schematize the discharge sluice.
-We need seventeen slices to capture the geometry of discharge sluice Bath:
+We need seventeen slices to capture the geometry of discharge sluice Bath (areas shaded in grey have a ceiling):

 .. code-block:: none